 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?

-The minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy is 2%.
+The fund does not promote a minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy.